-¶Mitoxantrone is indicated for reducing neurologic disability and/or the frequency of clinical relapses in patients with secondary (chronic) progressive, progressive relapsing, or worsening RRMS (ie, patients whose neurologic status is significantly abnormal between relapses).
+IlMitoxantrone is indicated for reducing neurologic disability and/or the frequency of clinical relapses in patients with secondary (chronic) progressive, progressive relapsing, or worsening RRMS (ie, patients whose neurologic status is significantly abnormal between relapses).
 Mitoxantrone is not indicated for the treatment of patients with PPMS.
-The product has additionally been approved for several cancer indications. #Ocrevus is approved for PPMS.
+The product has additionally been approved for several cancer indications including pain related to advanced hormone-refractory prostate cancer and initial therapy of acute nonlymphocytic leukemia (includes myelogenous, promyelocytic, monocytic, and erythroid acute leukemias).

-\\Tysabri increases the risk of Progressive Multifocal Leukoencephalopathy (PML) (a rare, but often fatal demyelinating disease of the central nervous system caused by the John Cunningham virus [JCV]).
+¶Tysabri increases the risk of Progressive Multifocal Leukoencephalopathy (PML).
 When initiating and continuing treatment with Tysabri in patients with MS, physicians should consider whether the expected benefit of Tysabri is sufficient to offset this risk.
-Tysabri is also indicated for inducing and maintaining clinical response and remission in adult patients with moderately to severely active Crohn's disease (CD) with evidence of inflammation that have had an inadequate response to, or are unable to tolerate, conventional CD therapies and inhibitors of TNF-α.
+Tysabri is also indicated for inducing and maintaining clinical response and remission in adult patients with moderately to severely active Crohn's disease (CD) with evidence of inflammation who have had an inadequate response to, or are unable to tolerate, conventional CD therapies and inhibitors of TNF-α.
 In CD, Tysabri should not be used in combination with immunosuppressants or inhibitors of TNF- α.

-(Prescribing information: Ampyra 2017, Aubagio 2016, Avonex 2016, Betaseron 2018, Copaxone 2018, Extavia 2016, Gilenya 2018, Glatopa 2018, Lemtrada 2017, Mavenclad 2019, Mayzent 2019, mitoxantrone 2018, Novantrone 2012, Ocrevus 2017, Plegridy 2018, Rebif 2015, Tecfidera 2018, Tysabri 2018,)
+(Prescribing information: Ampyra 2019, Aubagio 2020, Avonex 2020, Bafiertam 2020, Betaseron 2019, Copaxone 2020, Extavia 2019, Gilenya 2019, Glatopa 2019, Lemtrada 2020, Mavenclad 2019, Mayzent 2019, mitoxantrone 2018, Ocrevus 2020, Plegridy 2020, Rebif 2019, Tecfidera 2020, Tysabri 2020, Vumerity 2020, Zeposia 2020)